sarahabell/sarahabell.me/_pages/ceramics.md

 # My Jug (acting as a flower vase) and Three Mugs

-The lovely turquoise area on the left mug is caused by the combination of the other glazes.

 ![mugs with flowers](/images/Mugs-Flowers.jpg)

 # Geometric Vases

-These vases were built up from small triangular pieces of rolled out stoneware clay.
+These vases are built up from small geometric pieces of clay.

 Very time consuming!

 ![geometric vases](/images/Geometric-Vases.JPG)

 # Textured Surfaces

 I aim for a tactile surface to my ceramics whether the glaze is silky matt or highly textured.

-These have a chocolate slip under the white glaze for a bit of excitement!
+These have a chocolate slip under the glazes for a bit of excitement!

 ![textured pots](/images/Textured-pots.jpg)